Message tracking in Microsoft 365 (Exchange Online)

 AccessPowerShell, alternatively – a text editor.PowerShell, EAC.

-Size limitsConfigurable, by default 1000 MB for all message tracking log files in the set directory.No known size limits.
+Size limitsConfigurable, by default 1000 MB for all message tracking log files in the set directory.In PowerShell, it depends on the cmdlet you use:

 Practical application of message tracking

-Message tracing makes it possible to learn what happened to certain messages, even if they are not delivered, or get deleted.
+Message tracing makes it possible to learn what happened to certain messages, even if they haven’t been delivered or have been deleted.
 There are quite a few different uses for this kind of information:

 • Monitor mail flow – as message tracing collects data about all messages processed within the organization, the results can be used to gather statistic data.